OpenDataDSL/website/blog/2023-05-18-DA_data/index.md

 * **PJM** - U.S.A.
 PJM Region
   > Pennsylvania-New Jersey-Maryland Interconnection

-Let's pick three from the list (OTE for Czech, BSP for Slovenia, HUPX for Hungary) to dive into some details.
+Let's pick three from the list (OTE, BSP, HUPX) to dive into some details.

 ### Visualisation as timeseries
 Visualizing the timeseries of the day-head hourly prices for the time period **06-13 May 2023** using the ODSL Excel-Addin